kidiyoor/microgateway-kubernetes-demo/README.md

 # Apigee Microgateway-Kubernetes-Demo

-A microservice story with Apigee microgateway on kubernetes
+A microservice story with Apigee microgateway on kubernetes.
+Building microservice is hard.
+But with the help of open source microservice management platform like kubernetes, it powers developers build scalable microservices with certain level of abstraction.

+Pease refer this slides on how Apigee will add value to your microservcie story - https://docs.google.com/a/google.com/presentation/d/1UPdMUF-9d2n1JOBPFwcZ7YKm8ZDPnel2yK_QCK8V7AE/edit?usp=sharing

 ## Architecture
 ![](images/kube-mg.png)